dexpota/pyexplorer/README.md

 ## Usage

-To start using `pyexplorer` just type the command followed by the name of the package, module or attribute.
+To start using `pyexplorer` just type the command followed by the name of the package, module or attribute

 `pyexplorer <package>.<module>.<attribute>`

+You can start exploring a package by typing its name.
+This will shows you a list of its modules and subpackages.

+`pyexplorer <package>`

 ## Installation